Kyrie-Zhao/ECE590-2021Spring-Final/README.md

 ```
 Code in ./prod/
 No installation needed.
 Run ./prod/index.html with your browser.
+Then you can check the whole website.
 ```

 ### Prod Note